lakeplacid/cloudnative/index.md

 The {{site.data.keyword.Bluemix}} {{site.data.keyword.dev_console}} combines the app user interface, data, and services in a complete *project*.
 By creating a project, all of the required parts of your app and the added capabilities are maintained on the {{site.data.keyword.Bluemix_notm}} server.
 You can download your app code and the required credentials and initializers if the services are configured into your project.
 You can view all of your projects by selecting **Projects**.

 You can view additional information about a single project by selecting it on the **Projects** page.
 This displays the **Project Overview** page, which includes the services that are configured and available for the project.
 Services are separate capabilities that extend your app by adding a function.
 Because they are added individually, you can add the services that you need, like push services, authentication, data and storage, or other services.
 When you add a service to your project on the **Project Overview** page and follow the instructions to configure it, it is automatically associated with your app.
-For more information about the Project Overview page, see [Project Overview page](project_overview_page.html).

-To create your project, you must select a [pattern](patterns.html), followed by a [starter](starters.html).

 ### Project Overview page